 When police arrived, the group had already dispersed.
 Police spoke with the alleged victim, who said she had been attacked by another woman who bit her breast and wouldn’t let go.
 The alleged attacker has not been charged as of Monday afternoon.

 The 17-year-old alleged victim told police at the scene that during the attack Konton pulled a handgun out, clicked off the safety, stuck the gun in her mouth and pulled the trigger.
-When the gun didn’t fire, Konton pulled it out, racked a round in the chamber and aimed
+When the gun didn’t fire, Konton pulled it out, racked a round in the chamber and aimed the gun at his ex-girlfriend’s face, but a friend pulled him away, according to the report.

 The alleged victim told police Konton had recently joined the Bloods street gang.